ezvezdov/Dataset-Wrapper/docs/README.md

 ```python
 dawr = dw.DatasetWrapper(dw.NUSCENES_NAME, "global_path_to_dataset")
 ```
-In NuScenes case path should be to "sets" folder which contains data same as at right side of screenshot
+In NuScenes case path should be to "nuscenes" folder which contains data same as at right side of screenshot
 ![NuScenes screenshot](./images/nuscenes.png "Title")

 ### Level5